List of European Council meetings

+Extraordinary meetings can - just like the ordinary meetings - be held either in a formal or informal format.
+The list does not specify whether or not an extraordinary meeting was formal or informal, but this can be indirectly observed when checking the title of the published document summarizing the outcome of the meeting, as "conclusions" can only be published if the extraordinary meeting had a formal format.

 List

 The first seven summit meetings were held between 1961 and 1974, but this was before the formal establishment of the European Council.
 Some sources however consider them to be the informal seven first meetings of the European Council.